SujalXplores/ui-guideline-archive/README.md

   - Show a temporary inline checkmark on a successful copy, not a notification
   - Highlight the relevant input(s) on form error(s)
 - Empty states should prompt to create a new item, with optional templates

+## Performance
+- Use modern image formats like `AVIF` and `WebP` with a fallback using the `<picture>` element.
+These formats offer significantly better compression than JPEG/PNG.
+The `<picture>` element allows the browser to choose the first supported format, ensuring backward compatibility.
+- Implement font subsetting to only include the characters (glyphs) actually used on the site.
+Font files can be very large.
+Subsetting, especially for icon fonts or languages with large character sets, can dramatically reduce file size.
+Many build tools and font services offer this automatically.
+- Optimize resource loading with `preload`, `prefetch`, `dns-prefetch`, and `preconnect`.
+Preload critical resources like fonts and hero images to ensure they are available as soon as possible.
+Prefetch resources that might be needed for future navigation, and use dns-prefetch and preconnect for third-party domains to reduce latency.
+- Use `font-display: swap` to ensure text is visible immediately using a fallback font while the web font loads.
+Prevents the "Flash of Invisible Text" (FOIT) and improves perceived performance.
+The text may reflow when the web font loads (Flash of Unstyled Text - FOUT), but visible content is always better than a blank space.
+- Avoid CSS `@import` inside CSS files as it blocks parallel downloads.
+Use multiple `<link>` tags in your HTML instead. `@import` forces a sequential download (the browser must download and parse the first CSS file before it discovers the import and starts downloading the second), which harms performance.

 [^1]: Switching between dark mode or light mode will trigger transitions on elements that are meant for explicit interactions like hover.
 We can [disable transitions temporarily](https://paco.me/writing/disable-theme-transitions) to prevent this.
 For Next.js, use [next-themes](https://github.com/pacocoursey/next-themes) which prevents transitions out of the box.
 [^2]: This is a matter of taste but some interactions just feel better with no motion.
 For example, the native macOS right click menu only animates out, not in, due to the frequent usage of it.